 6.3 Chemical quality of drinking water

-A number of chemicals, both organic and inorganic, including some pesticides, are of concern in drinking water from the health perspective because they are toxic to humans or are suspected of causing cancer.
+A number of chemicals, both organic and inorganic, are of concern in drinking water from the health perspective because they are toxic to humans or are suspected of causing cancer.
 Some can also affect the aesthetic quality of water.

-The presence of chemical in drinking water may result from:
+The presence of chemicals in drinking water may result from:

 natural leaching from soils, rocks and mineral deposits into source waters;